zchee/golang-wiki/Modules.md

     This approach uses the "Major Subdirectory" approach and involves creating a subdirectory such as `/v2` or `/v3`.
 See the ["Semantic Import versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) and ["Releasing Modules (v2 or Higher)"](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher) sections above for more details.

-3. **Wait on opting in to modules**.
+3. **Wait on opting into modules**.

-    In this strategy, things continue to work with client code that has opted in to modules as well as with client code that has not opted in to modules.
+    In this strategy, things continue to work with client code that has opted into modules as well as with client code that has not opted into modules.
 As time goes by, Go versions 1.9.7+, 1.10.3+, and 1.11+ will be out for an increasingly longer time period, and at some point in the future, it becomes more natural or client-friendly to require Go versions 1.9.7+/1.10.3+/1.11+, and at that point in time, you can implement strategy 1 above (requiring Go versions 1.9.7+, 1.10.3+, or 1.11+) or even strategy 2 above (though if you are ultimately going to go with strategy 2 above in order to support older Go versions like 1.8, then that is something you can do now).

 ## Additional Resources